curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 0       | signature | Ensures authenticity of sender, `SIGN(sender-privkey, MDC)`
 65      | MDC       | Ensures integrity of packet, `SHA3(sender-pubkey || type || data)`
-97      | type      | Single byte in range [1, 4] that determines the structure of Packet Data 98      | data      | RLP encoded, see section Packet Data Contents.
+97      | type      | Single byte in range [1, 4] that determines the structure of Packet Data 98      | data      | RLP encoded, see section Packet Data

 The packets are signed and authenticated.
 The sender's Node ID is determined by recovering the public key from the signature.